 Change of time in the USA: which states do not have to change it and why

-Congress did not pass a bill to abolish the twice annual act of changing the hour.
-But not all Americans apply DST, here’s which states don’t.
+Congress did not pass a bill to abolish the biannual act of changing the hour, but not all Americans observe DST.
+Here are the states that don’t.

 While legislation was passed last year in the Senate to do away with the contested habit, it failed to get a vote in the House of Representatives.
-However, not all Americans have to worry about whether or not their clock or watch reads the right hour come Sunday 12 March.
-Here are the states that forgo springing ahead and falling back each year and why that’s so.
+Still, some areas of the US do not follow.
+Here are the states that forgo falling back and why that’s so.

 Which US states are not changing their clocks?

-The only parts of the US that do not have Daylight Saving Time are Hawaii, most of Arizona, Puerto Rico, the US Virgin Islands, Northern Mariana Islands, Guam, and American Samoa.
+The only parts of the US that do not have Daylight Saving Time (DST) are Hawaii, most of Arizona, Puerto Rico, the US Virgin Islands, the Northern Mariana Islands, Guam, and American Samoa.

-Arizona experimented with the change beginning in 1918, but decided to permanently opt out of the Daylight Saving Time in 1968.
-Although the state observes Standard Time, the Navajo Nation, a Native American territory in the north-east of the state, which also crosses over into New Mexico and Utah, does make the twice a year time shift.
+Arizona experimented with the change beginning in 1918 but decided to opt out of DST in 1968 permanently.
+Although the state observes Standard Time, the Navajo Nation, a Native American territory in the northeast of the state, which also crosses over into New Mexico and Utah, does make the twice-a-year time shift.

-Hawaii is the only other state that currently doesn’t observe Daylight Saving Time.
-Along with the other US territories in the Pacific and the Caribbean Sea also do not follow this practice.
-The reason behind this is that these regions are located close to the equator that there is no significant difference in sunrise and sunset times across the year so there are no benefits from changing the clocks an hour forward or backward.
+Hawaii is the only state in the US that does not observe Daylight Saving Time.
+Similarly, the US territories in the Pacific and the Caribbean Sea also do not follow this practice.
+The reason behind this is that these regions are located close to the equator, which results in no significant difference in sunrise and sunset times throughout the year.
+Therefore, there are no noticeable benefits from changing the clocks an hour forward or backward.